 viii, 117 pages

 Copyright 2010 Jonathan Patrick Rose

 Rose, Jonathan Patrick.
-"The importance of micro-topographic heterogeneity in determining species diversity of alpine plant communities of Glacier National Park, MT." thesis, University of Iowa, 2010.
+"The importance of micro-topographic heterogeneity in determining species diversity of alpine plant communities of Glacier National Park, MT."
+MA (Master of Arts) thesis, University of Iowa, 2010.